What if you were in love with a nobleman when you caught the eye of the king who just executed his last wife? (Tweet that!)

 The daughter of a rich knight, Juliana is expected to marry the bland son of a prosperous merchant, the only eligible man in their town.
 But she hopes for something, and someone, more.

-When Sir Thomas Seymour comes to Wiltshire on business, he hears Juliana read Scripture in church and offers her an opportunity to join the household of his beloved, Lady Kateryn Parr.
+When Sir Thomas Seymour comes to Wiltshire on business, he hears Juliana read Scripture in church.
+He then offers her an opportunity to join the household of his beloved, Lady Kateryn Parr.
 Juliana goes, but warily, for she carries a secret.

-Then King Henry starts pursuing Kateryn, and Juliana is thrust into a world of power and peril that could prove the end of her dreams and even her life.
+Then King Henry starts pursuing Kateryn.
+Juliana is thrust into a world of power and peril that could prove the end of her dreams and even her life.

 In short, The Secret Keeper kept me enthralled from its opening chapter until the last lines on its final page.
 Even now, the character’s triumphs and tragedies resonate in my heart.